Stefany Ferrer Van Ginkel: Angel City FC

 In January 2022, Ferrer Van Ginkel transferred to American club Angel City FC.
 On November 14, 2022, Angel City announced that Ferrer Van Ginkel's contract had not been renewed.
 She made her league debut against Portland Thorns on 4 June 2022.

 Nazi salute controversy

 In November 2023, Ferrer Van Ginkel, while driving in a car in Beverly Hills, was giving the Nazi salute while shouting "Heil Hitler" as pro-Israel demonstrators shout “Shame on you!”.
 It was unclear what occurred before the recording started.
-The pair apologized on a social media video, later her social media account was deactivated.
+The pair apologized in a social media video, later her social media account was deactivated.